-- These funds are awarded on a first-come, first-served, basis.
+- These limited funds are awarded on a first-come, first-served basis.

 - Applying for this fund is a good choice for eligible students who intend to remain in Georgia upon graduation.

-- The application must be completed by the student, the Georiga Tech Office of Scholarships and Financial Aid (OSFA) and then goes to the Georgia Student Finance Commission for review.
+- The application must be completed by the student, the Georgia Tech Office of Scholarships and Financial Aid (OSFA) and then goes to the Georgia Student Finance Commission for review.